WinVector/replyr/checks/README.md

 <!-- Generated from .Rmd.
 Please edit that file -->
-Not every packages is going to work every time, for every user, across every installation, with all data.
+Not every package is going to work every time, for every user, across every installation, with all data.
 The examples in this directory attempt to mitigate this for `replyr` by showing `replyr` in use with multiple data sources:

 -   `data.frame`
 -   `tbl`